Skip to main content

 Here you can add details such as who is responsible for the integration (team/owner) and the purpose of creating it.

-7. Click the Create Project button.
+7. Click Create Project.

 caution